top of page

 HISTORY

-The repertoire of the chorus includes both secular and sacred music, from classical, traditional, and contemporary traditions.
-The chorus presents at least four concerts a year; a fall concert, two holiday concerts, and a spring concert.
-The choir often collaborates with the Marshall Philharmonic and other community choirs in our region as well.
+The chorus's repertoire includes secular and sacred music from many eras and traditions presented in at least four annual concerts: a fall concert, two holiday concerts, and a spring concert.
+The choir often collaborates in concerts with the Marshall Philharmonic and other community choirs in our region.

 bottom of page